MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 1. Browse to the location of the **MyFoodsIncome.pbix** file you [downloaded earlier](#prerequisites), or load your own sample *.pbix* file.

-### Edit credentials
+### Edit credentials - first time only

-Before you create a deployment pipeline you need to set the credentials.
+Before you create a deployment pipeline, you need to set the credentials.
 This step only needs to be done once.
 After your credentials are set, you won't have to set them again.

 1. Go to **Settings > Power BI settings**.